deepkanwal/toy-engine-landing-page/privacy.md

 Crashlytics is also used to to send back logs in the event of a crash.
 This includes information about the device the crash occured on (ie. iOS version, orientation, system usage).
 This information is used to allow us to respond to crashes as they happen.

-We do not sell, trade, or provide the information collected to any outside party.
-The third party services we use to collect data are an exception to this.
-Anonymous statistics regarding the application usage may be shared (this includes data such as the total number of active users, number of downloads, number of purchases for an IAP, etc).
+We may share anonymous statistics regarding the application usage.
+This includes data such as the total number of active users, number of downloads, number of purchases of an IAP, etc.